MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/lib/hooks/useArticleFilters/README.md

 2. **Action Dispatching**:
    - **`useArticlesPageActions`**: Provides actions to update filtering criteria such as view, sort, order, search, and category.
-   - **`fetchArticlesList`**: A service function used to fetch the list of articles based on current filters.
+   - **`fetchArticlesListThunk`**: A service function used to fetch the list of articles based on current filters.

 3. **Debouncing**:
    - **`useDebounce`**: Applies a debounce to the fetchData function to optimize performance by delaying execution until the user stops typing.